jonathom/cop_marine/README.md

 # Define regional domain
 # Between Rio de Janeiro and Lisboa
 # bbox = ((-9, 22), (-46, 38))
-# Alba: It does not work: I don't know how to consider west (negative) coordinates!
-# We should figure that out or change it

 # Baltic sea
 bbox = ((10, 54),(30, 65))